CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.1 Treatment of security incidents.md

 Security incidents SHOULD be standardized.
 The aim was to investigate how quickly security incidents were detected and corrected, whether the reporting channels were working, whether sufficient information was available for the assessment and whether the detection measures were effective.
 Likewise, it should be examined whether the measures and activities taken were effective and efficient.

 The experiences from previous security incidents SHOULD be used to create instructions for comparable security incidents.
-These instructions SHOULD be communicated to the relevant groups of persons and regularly updated on the basis of new findings.
+These instructions SHOULD be announced to the relevant groups of persons and regularly updated on the basis of new findings.

 In addition, the management level SHOULD be informed annually about the security incidents.
 However, the management level SHOULD be informed immediately if there is an immediate need for action.